Useful? Share it with your friends -

 How does your family feel about you coming to Australia for 6 months?

-Have you ever lived away from home before?
+Have you ever been away from home for a long time?
 For how long?

 Have you ever been to Australia before?
 Are you familiar with Australian culture and family values?